Optimising the use of natural resources on World Environment Day

 Through the success of this project

-To find out more about the work of HWA-Zimbabwe visit their website (opens in a new tab) or watch the video on the UK Aid Direct YouTube channel (opens in a new tab).
+To find out more about the work of HWA-Zimbabwe visit their website (link to charity’s website, opens in a new tab).